Shawn Springs | Tackling New Challenges: Journey from the NFL to Innovating Safety

 Wow, bro.
 And man, it make that to this day, man.

-He was like, man, I don't know how you fly to Dallas, see your dad in the hospital in a coma, and then come back on Fridays and playing the game.
+Speaker 4 He was like, Man, I don't know how you fly to Dallas, see your dad in the hospital in a coma, and then come back on Fridays and play in the game.

-and uh that moment was big for me crazy brother crazy it's wild man because I've talked to several people that have been impacted by Sean Taylor right like just
+Speaker 2 It's wild, man, because I've talked to several people that have been impacted by Sean Taylor, right?
+Like, just

-not who the I don't want to say the media because I don't think he was getting portrayed negatively specifically by the media but there was just some negative moments that maybe the media went in on and that wasn't a full representation of the man and the person that Sean was and like to know how many lives he touched man like that's that's yeah chime is changing the way people bank, fee-free and smarter banking built just for you.
+Speaker 2 not who the, I don't want to say the media, because I don't think he was getting portrayed negatively specifically by the media, but there was just some negative moments that maybe the media went in on.

 For me, switching took minutes and it felt like upgrading my entire financial routine.
 Chime is not just smarter banking.